Different Types of Cloud Computing Service Models

 There are two major network services offered by public cloud service providers: load balancing and DNS (domain name systems).
 Load balancing provides a single point of access to multiple servers that run behind it.
 A load balancer is a network device that distributes network traffic among servers using specific load balancing algorithms.
 DNS is a hierarchical naming system for computers, or any other gaming devices that use IP addressing for network identification – a DNS system associates domain names with IP addresses.

 Platform as a Service (PAAS) is a cloud computing model that delivers applications over the internet.
-In a PAAS model, a cloud provider delivers hardware and software tolls, usually those needed for application development, to its users as a service.
+In a PAAS model, a cloud provider delivers hardware and software tools, usually those needed for application development, to its users as a service.
 A PAAS provider hosts the hardware and software on its own infrastructure.
 As a result, PAAS frees users from having to install in-house hardware and software to develop or run a new application.

 PAAS doesn’t replace a business’ entire infrastructure but instead, a business relies on PAAS providers for key services, such as Java development or application hosting.
 A PAAS provider, however, supports all the underlying computing and software; users only need to log in and start using the platform-usually through a Web browser interface.
 PAAS providers then charge for that access on a per-user basis or on a monthly basis.